IBMPredictiveAnalytics/SPSSINC_ANON/Readme.md

 # SPSSINC ANON
 ## Anonymize variables and data
- This command replaces the values of the specified variabl
+ This command replaces the values of the specified variables with new values according to one of three methods.
+It is intended for situations where the true values must be concealed for privacy or other reasons.
+It can also replace the variables names with anonymous equivalents.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

 ---
 Installation intructions